zbrooks442/gke-peering-event-function/README.md

 ### Functionality

 The python code takes in the base64 log message from the pub/sub topic.
 It base64 decodes the message and extracts the required log fields.
 It then extracts the existing peering and constructs a new peering object with custom route export enabled.
 Then it executes the update peering operation to ensure custom route export is enabled.

+### Logging/Monitoring

+I've implemented some basic logging functionality.
+I log json based messages to standard out when issues occur.
+This could be greatly improved by using a standard logging framework/library that is meant for usage with GCP cloudfunctions.
+The logging that is implemented will at least tell you if it successfully updated a peering or if it failed in the cloudfunction logs.
+You may want to generate an alert if the GKE peering doesn't update successfully since GKE clusters using the peering will not be reachable.